About

 Biography

-Adam Fulwiler is a painter currently based in Fayetteville, AR.
+Adam Fulwiler is a painter currently based in Sturgeon Bay, WI.
 His paintings investigate communication, improvisation, and paintings capacity for transformation.
 He received his BA in painting from the University of Wisconsin - Green Bay ('17) and his MFA in painting from the University of Arkansas ('22).
 He is a recipient of the 2022 Windgate Foundation Accelerator Grant.
 He has shown in exhibitions in Arkansas, Wisconsin, Iowa, Tennessee, Ohio, and New York.
-In addition to showing and making work, Fulwiler works as a Studio Educator for Crystal Bridges Museum of American Art in Bentonville, AR.

 Statement